testingisdocumenting/znai/td-documentation/documentation/index.md

 # mdoc

-`mdoc` is the system to generate user facing documentation from markup files (markdown only at the moment).
+`mdoc` is a system to generate user facing documentation from markup files (markdown only at the moment).
 Documentation files seat next to your product codebase and are part of your product's SDLC.

 `mdoc` provides directives to simplify your day-to-day documentation process as well as to improve maintenance in a long run.